 Q: What is the repayment schedule for business opportunity loans?

-A: Business loans have a one-time administrative fee, equal to 4% of the loan.
+A: Business loans have a one-time administrative fee, a maximum of 4% of the loan.
 Monthly payments are $315 with a final 35TH payment of $325.

 Q:How do I make my monthly loan payments?

 A. JFLT will take your monthly loan payment directly from your bank account by Direct Electronic Funds Transfer (DEFT).
 When you pick up your loan cheque, you must provide us with a VOID cheque and sign a DEFT agreement form.
 Payments will be deducted from your bank account on either the 1st or 15th of each month until your loan is paid in full.

 Q: Can I lower or increase my monthly payments?

 A: Yes.
 In certain cases, if the borrower is facing difficult financial circumstances, JFLT may accept a lower monthly payment.
 This situation must be discussed with our office.
 Borrowers are free to increase the payments if they wish to pay back the loan faster.

 Q: It’s going to be difficult for me to get guarantors.
 Do I need them?

 A: Yes.
 In most cases, JFLT requires three guarantors for business loans who are jointly responsible to repay the loan if you do not make the required payments.
 The JFLT bylaws do not allow granting of loans with no guarantors.
 Please discuss your particular situation with our office.

 Q: What are the criteria for a successful guarantor?